hleclerc/Sane_inter/docs/generation/content.md

 ## Compact representations

-Memory representation or potentially mutable variables are rarely compact.
+Memory representation of potentially mutable variables are rarely compact.
 For instance, a `String` will take at least 24 bytes (on a 64 bits machine) even of the string is very small, a lot of small numbers are stored in too wide integers, etc...

 But one can use introspection and generative programming to generate and handle compact representations.